qiulang/BitArray/README.md

 # BitArray
-A simple bit array implementation for Bitwise operation, also BitArray is always a good candidate to try Unit Test.
+A simple bit array in Objective C for Bitwise operation, also BitArray is always a good candidate to try Unit Test.

 CFBitVector seems a little bit complicated and lacks supports for Bitwise operation.